 In the first quarter of 2020, a new coronavirus disease, COVID-19, turned into a worldwide pandemic.
-As a consequence, in Finland, for example, the state issued separately defined decrees implementing the Emergency Powers Act.
-The pandemic has had significant impacts on global economic activity and has caused a major collapse in business demand in a number of companies.
-Naturally, the pandemic has also had an impact on Mandatum Life.
-Volatility in the financial markets has affected investment valuations, which caused a significant decline in the company's own funds in the first quarter.
-At the same time, the company's solvency requirement also decreased significantly due to several factors, as a result of which the Company's solvency has remained at a good level and was 205 per cent on 31 March 2020.
-The pandemic has had only minor impacts on the company's business continuity, however, even though the company's employees have been teleworking since the 13th of March.
-A pandemic preparedness plan has been included in the company's continuity plans, and in the prevailing conditions, the plans that were drawn up in advance have been effective and there have been no disturbances or delays in the company's operations.
+Temporarily, the pandemic had a significant impact on investment market returns, but the impact was offset during the calendar year, resulting in good investment returns.
+The pandemic has had only minor impacts on the Company's business continuity, even though a considerable proportion of the Company's employees have been teleworking since the 13th of March.
+A pandemic preparedness plan has been included in the Company's continuity plans, and in the prevailing conditions, the plans that were drawn up in advance have been effective and there have been no disturbances or delays in the Company's operations.